smarinovic/smarinovic.github.io/_posts/2020-05-17-SLAE-exam-assessment-01.md

 #define __NR_execve    11    0xB
 ```

-First we need to figure out which arguments are needed for each syscall.
+Each syscall and its arguments are defined in man 2 pages in form of C function.
+In order to find out which argments are needed we need to look at man pages.
-Let's start with socket call.
-Based on man 2 pages (```man 2 socket```) we can see the descripton of function and arguments it takes.
+Based on man 2 pages for socket syscall (```man 2 socket```) we can see the three arguments that need to be passed to syscall.

 ```
 int socket(int domain, int type, int protocol);